andreamoleri/DataArchitecture/README.md

 The system continues to operate with minimal disruption.
 The following mitigation strategies are suggested to lower the risk of failure when using sharding in a MongoDB database:

-1. **Replica Sets**: ensure each shard is a replica set with at least three members.
+1. **Replica Sets:** ensure each shard is a replica set with at least three members.
-2. **Regular Backups**: perform regular backups to recover data in case of catastrophic failures.
+2. **Regular Backups:** perform regular backups to recover data in case of catastrophic failures.
-3. **Monitoring**: use monitoring tools like MongoDB Atlas, which provides monitoring and alerts for cluster health and performance.
+3. **Monitoring:** use monitoring tools like MongoDB Atlas, which provides monitoring and alerts for cluster health and performance.

 Let's now analyze what would happen in the event of failure of one of the nodes.
 Suppose one of the nodes in `shard1` fails:

-1. **Detection**: MongoDB detects the failure and the replica set initiates an election.
+1. **Detection:** MongoDB detects the failure and the replica set initiates an election.
-2. **Election**: a new primary is elected from the remaining nodes.
+2. **Election:** a new primary is elected from the remaining nodes.
-3. **Recovery**: the failed node is either repaired or replaced and then re-added to the replica set.
+3. **Recovery:** the failed node is either repaired or replaced and then re-added to the replica set.

 After these considerations, we can deduce that Sharding is a powerful feature in MongoDB that allows for horizontal scaling and efficient management of large datasets.
 By distributing the "airportCollection" across four nodes using a